Swipe to see connections

 When Eric Adams hired Maxwell Young to oversee his communications operation at City Hall, Young said he was looking forward to “telling the story of the dedicated public servants that work for our government.”
 Sometimes, this meant explaining away the ethical questions about the mayor’s after-hours activity raised by the New York Times, or insisting to Politico that no, Mayor Adams does not eat fish at his favorite Midtown Italian joint, only to watch as the mayor, two days after the report, admitted his penchant for pesce.

 When Young wasn’t fielding requests for comment from reporters, he was trying to help his boss bypass the media to reach New Yorkers.
 Adams mostly didn’t like the coverage he was getting, and didn’t want to go on harder-hitting, live radio shows like his predecessor (yes, sometimes Brian Lehrer is hard-hitting!)
 The solution: a newsletter and a podcast—”Hear from Eric” and “Get Stuff Done-Cast,” respectively, two projects that Young spearheaded.
 Currently, “Get Stuff Done-Cast,” which releases bimonthly episodes, has a 4.1 star rating on Apple podcasts, from seven ratings.
-(The most recent episode from October 25 features the mayor and Kate MacKenzie, executive director of the Mayor’s Office of Food Policy.
+(One episode from October 25, 2023, features the mayor and Kate MacKenzie, executive director of the Mayor’s Office of Food Policy.
 “Kate, sum it up, basically: food policy, your office, and what it actually does,” Adams says.
 “If someone’s out there on the street, you’re at a dinner party, you’re at a bar, restaurant, and some guy comes up and hit on you, how would you define your job?”)

-“When I left City Hall I said I would do whatever the campaign needed to help Mayor Adams get re-elected, and I feel that just as strongly now,” Young told Hell Gate when we sent him a list of questions.
+“When I left City Hall I said I would do whatever the campaign needed to help Mayor Adams get reelected, and I feel that just as strongly now,” Young told Hell Gate when we sent him a list of questions.
 “I’m proud of my work in the administration, proud to have worked for Eric, and believe he was and is the best person for the job.”

 Asked if that meant that he’d be helping the Adams campaign by working for it, Young clarified that this meant his role would not be in the official campaign.